Double glazing repairs and maintenance

 You can also try adjusting screws to tighten hinges or mechanisms.
 If you think these need replacing instead, contact the company you bought the window or door from.

 Difficult-to-open double glazing or that which has dropped or sagged can also be caused by the weather.
 Extreme temperatures can cause the frame to expand or shrink and therefore the window or door won't move as smoothly – it might ‘stick’.

 Wiping the frames with cold water can sometimes help shrink them down slightly – but you shouldn't have to do this regularly.

 If the problems aren’t severe, try waiting until cooler or warmer weather to see if it resolves itself.
-But if either problems is persistent or has a significant impact (for example, preventing you from being able to shut or lock your door), contact the company you bought it from.
+But if either problem is persistent or has a significant impact (for example, preventing you from being able to shut or lock your door), contact the company you bought it from.

 How do I get rid of condensation or demist my double glazing?

 Condensation or ‘steamed-up’ glass can occur if there isn’t enough ventilation in a house or room.
-Even newly-installed double glazing can experience issues if this is the case.
-It can even cause it in some instances – homes need to breathe and energy-saving measures can cause all moisture to be trapped inside.
+Even newly installed double glazing can experience issues if this is the case.
+It can even cause it in some instances – homes need to breathe, and energy-saving measures can cause all moisture to be trapped inside.

 This can be a particular problem in winter, when it’s cold outside and warm in your home.
 The moisture collects on cold surfaces, such as glass.

 To reduce it, make sure you let fresh air into rooms as much as possible.
 You can also consider installing ventilation - for example air bricks, extractors or vents in window and door frames.